f3r10/dotfiles-nixos/notes.md

 [ ] xmonad scripts
 [x] tmux
   [ ] styles
-[ ] clipboard for tmux and neovim
+[x] clipboard for tmux and neovim
-[ ] migrate from enpass to pass ans dmenu
+[x] migrate from enpass to pass and dmenu
+  At the end because I also needed to mange my password from my mobile I decided to choose keepassxs as my default password manager.
+It does not have a nice integration like pass but I can create a scratchpad in my xmonad configuration.

+[ ] notes -> Doom emacs